I enjoy the small classes in Waukesha and Washington County. Will they be increasing? How big are classes at UWM?

-To complete their four-year degree at the main UWM campus during the 2018-19 school year (fall 2018 through summer of 2019) students will follow the same process to transfer to UWM as they have previously had, which can be found here.
-For 2019-20 and going forward, students who are admitted and attend the branch campuses will transition to the main campus of UWM using a different process that has yet to be defined.
+To complete their four-year degree at the main UWM campus during the 2018-19 school year (fall 2018 through summer of 2019), students must follow the same transfer process they previously did, which can be found here.
+For 2019-20 and going forward, students who are admitted to and attend the branch campuses will transition to the main campus of UWM using a different process that has yet to be defined.
 The process will be clarified by the Undergraduate Admissions Office and/or Registrar’s Office.
 The goal is to make the transition as seamless as possible.

 How will the restructuring affect services for veterans?